hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 CPU-bound computations.
 Read about the [Execution model](architecture/execution-engine.md) to understand how Jet makes the computation parallel and design your pipelines according to it.

+By default, Jet uses all available CPU.
+Starting two Jet instances on one machine therefore doesn't bring any performance benefit as the instances would compete for the same CPU resources.

 Don't rely just on CPU usage when benchmarking your cluster.
 Simulate production workload and measure the throughput and latency instead.
 The